tomdee/calico-docker-prototype/GCEPrototype.md

         docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="felix" --net=host --restart=always -t calico:felix calico-felix --config-file=/etc/calico/felix.cfg
         docker run -d --privileged=true --name="bird" --net=host --restart=always -t calico:bird /usr/bin/run_bird bird2.conf

-3. On the first host (only) start the plugin running.
+3. On the first host (only) start the Calico plugin.

+        docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="plugin1" --net=host -v /opt/plugin:/opt/plugin calico:plugin python /opt/scripts/plugin.py network
+        docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="plugin2" --net=host -v /opt/plugin:/opt/plugin calico:plugin python /opt/scripts/plugin.py ep

     The plugin would normally be the part of the orchestration that informs the Calico components about the current state of the system.
 In this prototype, the plugin is just a simple python script that loads text config.
 Two instances are run, one for the network API and one for the Endpoint API.
 If you want more diagnostics, run them interactively from a bash container. *The plugin must run on the first server only.*

-        docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="plugin1" --net=host -v /opt/plugin:/opt/plugin calico:plugin python /opt/scripts/plugin.py network
-        docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="plugin2" --net=host -v /opt/plugin:/opt/plugin calico:plugin python /opt/scripts/plugin.py ep

-    The plugin would normally be the part of the orchestration that informs the Calico components about the current state of the system.
-In this prototype, the plugin is just a simple python script that loads text config (which you will create shortly).

 #### Create some container endpoints